-Find out the differences between the three main types of sleep apnea, and how to recognize the symptoms in yourself or loved ones.
+Find out the differences between the three main types of sleep apnoea, and how to recognise the symptoms in yourself or loved ones.

-The good news about sleep apnea is that if you have it, you’re not alone.
+The good news about sleep apnoea is that if you have it, you’re not alone.
 There is something you can do about it, and you’ll feel much better after being treated for it.

-Sleep apnea is more common than you might think.
-If you are diagnosed with sleep apnea, you won’t need to walk the journey alone.
-Join the sleepvantage member support program today—it’s absolutely FREE!
+Sleep apnoea is more common than you might think.
+If you are diagnosed with sleep apnoea, you won't need to walk the journey alone.